leonelBianchi/lebianchi.github.io/_posts/2021-08-01-civil-engineering-by-aI.md

 In all of these sectors, there are different specialisms that civil engineers can get employed in.
 These include:

-<b>Structural engineer<b>: engineers who deal with the design and building of structures.
+<b>Structural engineer</b>: engineers who deal with the design and building of structures.
 They will design buildings, bridges, roads and power stations.
 They will also design steel structures like bridges.

-<b>Hydraulic engineer<b>: engineers who deal with the design and building of water and sewerage networks.
+<b>Hydraulic engineer</b>: engineers who deal with the design and building of water and sewerage networks.
 They will design and build storm water, waste water and drinking water networks.
 They will also design dams, reservoirs and flood control systems.

-<b>Transport engineer<b>: engineers who deal with the design and building of roads, rail networks, airports and harbours.
+<b>Transport engineer</b>: engineers who deal with the design and building of roads, rail networks, airports and harbours.
 They will design and build roads, pavements, tunnels and bridges.
 They will also design and build traffic management systems and public transport networks.

-<b>Geotechnical engineer<b>: engineers who deal with the design and building of structures that are built on the ground.
+<b>Geotechnical engineer</b>: engineers who deal with the design and building of structures that are built on the ground.
 They will design structures that are built on soft or unstable ground like foundations for buildings, bridges and tunnels.
 They will also design retaining walls and dams.

-<b>Environmental engineer<b>: engineers who deal with the design and building of structures that are not in the ground.
+<b>Environmental engineer</b>: engineers who deal with the design and building of structures that are not in the ground.
 They will design and build treatment systems for sewerage and water supplies.
 They will also design and build air pollution control systems.

-<b>Geological engineer<b>: engineers who deal with the design and building of structures that are built in the ground.
+<b>Geological engineer</b>: engineers who deal with the design and building of structures that are built in the ground.
 They will design and build underground structures such as mines.
 They will also design and build structures that are built on soft or unstable ground.

 As well as the different sectors and specialisms, there are also different kinds of civil engineer careers that you can work in.

-<b>Consulting engineer<b>: engineers who work on projects that are paid for by private companies.
+<b>Consulting engineer</b>: engineers who work on projects that are paid for by private companies.
 They will work in the office and will work with the client to design and build structures.
 They will also work on the site to supervise the engineers who are building the structure.

-<b>Project engineer<b>: engineers who work on a specific project.
+<b>Project engineer</b>: engineers who work on a specific project.
 They will work on the design and building of a specific structure.
 They will work in the office and on the site.
 They will also carry out inspections and supervise other engineers who are building the structure.

-<b>Contract engineer<b>: engineers who work on specific construction projects.
+<b>Contract engineer</b>: engineers who work on specific construction projects.
 They will work as part of a team of engineers and designers.
 They will work on a specific project for a set period of time.
 They will work on the design and building of the structure.
 They will also do regular inspections of the structure to make sure that it meets the required standards.

 In the public sector, these types of careers are called civil service roles.

 If you are interested in any of these careers, you will usually need to do a degree in civil engineering.

-<b>How will civil engineering be affected by machine learning?<b>
+<b>How will civil engineering be affected by machine learning?</b>

 Predictive analytics are already used in civil engineering to predict the strength of materials and structures, and the effects of loads and temperatures.